fpbolivar/Raaise/ios/README.md

-#  ScripTube App
+#  Raaise App
 Xcode version: 14.1
 Swift version: Swift 5
-ScripTube App is a social media app, where users can create and share fun videos with there friends and family.
+Raaise App is a social media app, where users can create and share fun videos with there friends and family.
-ScripTube provides the users with the ability to add audios from a variety of selection.
+Raaise provides the users with the ability to add audios from a variety of selection.
 User can create a maximum of 30 sec length of video and share it within app and also to other apps.
+Users can raise support on their content as well as support other creators on their content.

 #Steps For Installation
 1. Clone the repo on your local system.